chipster/chipster-openshift/k3s/chipster-cluster.md

 - session-db

-At the moment, session-db serves as a websocket server.
-It doesn't support clustering.
+At the moment, session-db serves as a websocket server and doesn't support clustering.
 Increase the pod resource limits, if there are performance issues.

 - scheduler